Security categories in India

+In a significant shift in VIP security arrangements, the Union Government has decided to withdraw the National Security Guard (NSG), also known as "black cat commandos," from VIP security duties.
+This decision aims to refocus the NSG on its core counter-terrorism role.

-The Z+ level of security is provided by National Security Guard commandos.
+The Z+ level of security is now provided by CRPF commandos or other Central Armed Police Forces such as the ITBP, CISF, or the respective State Police.
 They are armed with Heckler & Koch MP5 sub-machine guns and modern communication equipment, and each member of the team is adept in martial arts and unarmed combat skills.
 Currently 40 VIPs are provided with such protection.
 The Z category entails protection by the Delhi Police or the ITBP or CRPF personnel and one escort car.
 The Y category encompasses two personal security officers (PSOs) and the X category, one PSO.

+The withdrawal of the NSG from VVIP security duties will lead to the transfer of security for nine high-risk VIPs, including prominent political leaders like Yogi Adityanath, Mayawati, Rajnath Singh, M. K. Stalin, N. Chandrababu Naidu, L. K. Advani, Ghulam Nabi Azad, Farooq Abdullah, Sarbananda Sonowal, and Raman Singh, to the Central Reserve Police Force (CRPF).

 In practice, the number of police personnel deployed for VIP security often far exceeds the officially allocated number.
 For example, over 200 civil police (not counting armed police, counted as a separate category, or any privately hired security) were posted at Mulayam Singh Yadav's Lucknow residence during his third term as Chief Minister of Uttar Pradesh.
-His successor, Mayawati, reportedly had over 350 police officers in her security detail.
+His successor, Mayawati, reportedly had over 350 police officers in her security detail.Recently, Actor turned politician Vijay has been granted Y Scale Security, but considering his fanbase and popularity down south in India, he will need more.